Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 Historically, price is the primary factor for public sector entities when selecting suppliers.
 Public sector entities, at the national and sub-national level, are precluded from making a distinction between domestic and foreign-owned companies during the tendering process.

 For an international company to successfully compete in public procurement it must understand the rules and regulations, which typically depend on the sector.
 Bids may require presentations on financing, engineering, equipment capabilities, training, and after-sale services.
 Winning bids are chosen based on lowest price, best technology, or a combination of the two.
-When two equally qualified vendors are considered, the law’s implementing regulations provide a preference to Brazilian goods and services.
+When two equally qualified vendors are considered, the necessity for experience implementing regulations provide a preference for Brazilian goods and services.

 Brazil permits foreign companies with established legal entities in Brazil to compete for procurement financed by multilateral development bank loans.